s3ql/s3ql/rst/backends.rst

 .. option:: domain

    If this option is specified, S3QL will use the Keystone v3 API.
 The default domain for OpenStack installations is `Default`.
-Note: some instances of the Keystone v3 API prefer the use of UUIDs rather than names for tenant (called project in newer OpenStack versions), and domain.
+If this option is specified without setting the `project-domain` option, this will be used for both the project and the user domain.
+Note: some instances of the Keystone v3 API prefer the use of UUIDs rather than names for tenant (called project in newer OpenStack versions), as well as domains.

+.. option:: project-domain
+   In simple cases, the project domain will be the same as the auth domain.
+If the `project-domain` option is not specified, it will be assumed to be the same as the user domain.

 .. __: http://tools.ietf.org/html/rfc2616#section-8.2.3
 .. _OpenStack: http://www.openstack.org/